If you're a blogger (or a business owner with a blog), you should be using Pinterest to drive traffic to your content. Period.

 Almost all of the Styled Stock Society collections include vertical images that are perfect for creating pins, but even our square or horizontal images can be cropped to create vertical blog post graphics.
 Aim for images with an aspect ratio between 2:3 and 4:5 to get more re-pins on Pinterest.

 Create branded blog graphics for every blog post.

 Every blog post should have at least one graphic – a “Pinterest-friendly” (vertical) blog graphic with the title of your blog post and your website name.
 This makes it easy for people perusing on Pinterest to know exactly what your post is about and where it came from.
 If you're only including images without text in your blog posts, Pinterest users may not click through because they have no idea that the images even came from a blog post!

-Some people may call Pinterest a social media networks, but it’s really more of a search engine than it is a social network.
+Some people may call Pinterest a social media network, but it’s really more of a search engine than it is a social network.
 People are literally searching Pinterest every single day looking for #allthethings… fall outfits, keto recipes, blog tips, home office decor inspiration – you can find it on Pinterest.
-That means if you want YOUR content to be found on Pinterest, you have to keep in mind what people are searching for and use specific key words in your pin descriptions to help them find it.
-So rather than just pinning your blog post graphic and calling it a day, take 15 seconds to add a description that includes key words that are relevant to what your target audience would be searching for on Pinterest.
+That means if you want YOUR content to be found on Pinterest, you have to keep in mind what people are searching for and use specific keywords in your pin descriptions to help them find it.
+So rather than just pinning your blog post graphic and calling it a day, take 15 seconds to add a description that includes keywords that are relevant to what your target audience would be searching for on Pinterest.